Who could succeed Ayatollah Ali Khamenei to lead Iran?

 Hassan Khomeini

-Khomeini, 54, is among the most discussed names in succession talks for the next Supreme Leader.
+Khomeini, 54, is among the most discussed names in succession talks for the next supreme leader.

 He is the grandson of Ayatollah Ruhollah Khomeini, the founder of the Islamic Republic, and also the custodian of his grandfather’s mausoleum in Tehran.